jeremycx/node-LDAP/README.md

   cn: [ 'fred' ],
   dn: 'cn=fred,dc=ssimicro,dc=com' } ]
 ```

+Attributes themselves are usually returned as strings.
+There is a list of known
+binary attribute names hardcoded in C++ binding sources.
+Those are always
+returned as Buffers, but the list is incomplete so far.
+You can take advantage
+of RFC4522 and specify attribute names in the form '\<name\>;binary' - such
+attributes are returned as Buffers too.
+There is currently no known way to do
+this for '\*' wildcard - patches are welcome (see discussion in issue #44 and
+pull #58 for some ideas).

 LDAP servers are usually limited in how many items they are willing to return -
 1024 or 4096 are some typical values.
 For larger LDAP directories, you need to